 Basically, a caption is a text version shown on televisions, movies, videos or presentations, which displays what is being said inside.
 They commonly refer to on-screen text specifically designed for the deaf or hard-of-hearing viewers.
 Captions often include dialogues and sound effects such as phone ringing or the dog barking.

-There are two types of captions: first, open captions which are always visible, and second, closed captions which can be turned on or off as needed.
+There are two types of captions.
+Fistly, open captions which are always visible.
+Secondly, closed captions which can be turned on or off as needed.
 Both of them are useful for many reasons.
 For example, they allow the audiences to easily track the story when they can’t hear sounds due to the noisy or inconvenient environment.

 On the other hand, subtitles give viewers a video’s dialogue in written form, which shows only the spoken words of characters, narrators, speakers, and other vocal participants in that video.
-In other words, subtitles assume that the audiences can hear the audio but not understand exactly the language (or accents) or the speech isn’t perfectly clear.
+In other words, subtitles assume that the audiences can hear the audio.
+However, they don’t understand exactly the language (or accents) or the speech isn’t perfectly clear.
 They, therefore, need captions and some on-screen text.

 Generally, using closed captions or subtitles makes video contents more accessible to everyone, especially those who are accustomed to watching videos with closed captions in their mother tongues.
 They can increase comprehension and find it easier to stick with contents in videos.